rossberg/camp/README.txt

 You'll need OCaml 5.04 or greater and Opam along with it.

 On Windows, no way around Cygwin and make.
-And you'll probably need to manually install the mingw64-x86_64-winpthreads package, although to be honest, I never quite understand why that is so.
+And you'll probably need to manually install the mingw64-x86_64-winpthreads package to have libwinpthread.dll in the path, although to be honest, I never quite understand why that is so.

 Camp is tested on Windows and Mac.
 It should work on Linux, too, but I haven't had a chance to try.